Kexinyi/6.869_final_project/README.md

 ## Combining Visual and Contextual Information for Question Answering

-This is the github repo for 6.869 final project (Fall 2017) by Kexin Yi and Aditya Thomas.
+This is the github repo for 6.869 final project (Fall 2017).

 ### Overview
 Visual and contextual question answering as separate task